afcarl/fss17/lect01.md

 Get cited, a lot (citations = Facebook likes; we all complain about them; we all like it when it is us).

-## Mash up rule

-much commonality within a learner

-by the time you build a table reader and sort out your column tracking then(e.g.) knn and NB are very small variations of each other.

-so as software engienerings, we need to study the design patterns of data miners

 ## Seeking Insights